atreyi-biswas/Signals-and-Systems-Lab-CS2173/README.md

 # 📡 Signals and Systems Lab – CS2173

 Welcome to my Signals and Systems Lab repository! 🚀
 This repo contains all my work from MATLAB, including assignments, experiments, and signal analysis completed as part of the **CS2173** course in **3rd semester, 2nd year at IIEST Shibpur**.
-Explore concepts like signal generation, system behavior, convolution, filtering, and more 📊⚙️📶
+Explore concepts like signal generation, system behaviour, convolution, filtering, and more 📊⚙️📶

 ---